shiwanvir/NotesDemo/README.md

 Hello!
 Welcome to the NotesDemo Application.

 ## Description

-This application is built using Java Spring Boot technology and MySQL.
+This application is a REST API built using Java Spring Boot technology and MySQL.
 It allows you to perform basic CRUD operations.

 ## Features
 - Create a new note